 While traditional solar street light are supported by lead acid batteries, modern solar street lights prefer lithium-ion or LiFePO4 batteries.

 A solar charge controller is an electronic component that controls the amount of charge entering and exiting the battery and regulates the optimum and most efficient performance of the battery.

 The main purpose of the controller is to prevent the batteries from over charging.
 There are 2 types of charge controllers:

 - PWM (Pulse Width Modulation) Charge Controller

 PWM controllers have the more basic charging feature.
 They mainly just drop the voltage coming from the solar panel to charge the batteries.
 This drop in voltage equates to a loss in wattage, causing 75-80% efficiency.

 - MPPT (Maximum Power Point Tracking) Charge Controller

-MPPT charge controllers finds out at any given condition, what is the maximum operating point for the solar panels current and voltage.
+MPPT charge controller finds out at any given condition what the maximum operating point for the solar panel’s current and voltage is.
 With this method, MPPT controllers are actually 94-99% efficient.